Cross-dressing, gender identity, and sexuality of Joan of Arc

-Joan of Arc (Jeanne d'Arc), a French historical figure executed by the English for heresy in 1431, is a national heroine of France and a Roman Catholic saint.
-Joan accompanied an army during the Hundred Years' War, adopting the clothing of a soldier, which ultimately provided a pretense for her conviction and execution.
-Whether her crossdressing and lifestyle have implications for her sexuality or gender identity is debated by modern scholars.
+Joan of Arc (Jeanne d'Arc), a French historical figure condemned for heresy by an ecclesiastical court under English control and executed in 1431, is a national heroine of France and a Roman Catholic saint.
+She accompanied an army during the Hundred Years' War, adopting the clothing of a soldier, which became the purported basis for her conviction and execution.
+Joan's adoption of men's clothing has been the subject of debate over the centuries and has been interpreted in religious, historical and cultural contexts.